Timetec/civic-issue-tracker/README.md

     npm install
     ```

-3.  **Configure API Keys**
+3.  **Configure API Keys & Environment**
-    This project requires two API keys from Google.
-You'll need to create a `.env` file in the root of the project to store them.
+    Create a `.env` file in the root of the project to store your configuration.

     *   Create the file:
         ```sh
         touch .env
         ```
-    *   Add the following content to your new `.env` file, replacing the placeholders with your actual keys:
+    *   Add the following content to your new `.env` file, replacing the placeholders with your actual keys. **Only include the variables you need for your setup.**

         ```env
+        # --- REQUIRED FOR MOCK/LOCAL DEVELOPMENT ---
+        # Used for the client-side Gemini calls in the mock API.
         VITE_GEMINI_API_KEY=YOUR_GEMINI_API_KEY

+        # --- REQUIRED FOR BOTH MODES ---
+        # Used for Google Maps integration.
         VITE_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY

+        # --- OPTIONAL: FOR CONNECTING TO A REAL BACKEND ---
+        # If this URL is present, the app will make live API calls instead of using the mock.
+        VITE_API_BASE_URL=http://127.0.0.1:5000
         ```

     *   **To get your keys:**